Start9Labs/documentation/site/source/user-manual/backups/backup-mount.rst

         sudo -i

 #.
-Any previously added Network Folder backup location (or Physical Drive) will be available.
+Any previously added Network Folder backup location (or physical drive) will be available.
 Enter the following command:

     .. code-block:: bash